sinankalkan/CENG501-Spring2021/project_AslanBolat/README.md

 ## 1.1.
 Paper summary

 Authors propose to use a VAE-GAN for each part of an object.
 Doing so, there will be N generator networks such that each one is responsible for creation of a part.
 Created parts may be resulted in a disjoint shape that needs small transformations to correctly assemble.
 Thus, a network, called Assembler, learns to transformations in terms of translation and scaling.
-By using a generator network for each part, more detailed models can be obtained in contrast to methods using a single generative network (Wu et al. 2016) to create the model.
+By using a generator network for each part, more detailed models can be obtained in contrast to methods using a single generative network [2] to create the model.

 # 2. The method and our interpretation